L.D.U. Quito

-Liga Deportiva Universitaria has its roots in the semi-pro sports teams in 1918 competing as "Universitario" at the Central University of Ecuador, and was officially founded on January 11, 1930.
+Liga Deportiva Universitaria de Quito has its roots in the semi-pro sports teams in 1918 competing as "Universitario" at the Central University of Ecuador, and was officially founded on 11 January 1930.
 They began making an impact in the provincial leagues, winning nine Pichincha titles (six in the professional era).
-Their provincial success continued into the national league, where they have won 11 national title (4th overall) having won their most recent title in 2018.
-They are the most successful Ecuadorian club in international competitions, where they were the first Ecuadorian club to win the Copa Libertadores (2008), the Copa Sudamericana (2009), and the Recopa Sudamericana (2009 and 2010).
-They are one of only six teams —Boca Juniors, Independiente, River Plate, Internacional and São Paulo being the other five— to have achieved the CONMEBOL treble, winning all three continental club tournaments.
-LDU is the only team to win all three mentioned cups one after another between the years 2008 to 2010 causing them to be rated as the best South American team of 2008 and 2009.
-Liga de Quito was additionally the runner-up at the 2008 FIFA Club World Cup.
+Their provincial success continued into the national league, where they have won 13 national title (4th overall) having won their most recent title in 2024.

+Liga Deportiva Universitaria de Quito is the most successful Ecuadorian club in international competitions.
+The team was the first, and currently the only, Ecuadorian club to win the Copa Libertadores (2008), they have won two Copas Sudamericanas (2009 and 2023), and two Recopas Sudamericanas (2009 and 2010).
+They are one of only six teams—Boca Juniors, Independiente, River Plate, Internacional and São Paulo being the other five— to have achieved the CONMEBOL treble, winning all three continental club tournaments.
+LDU is the only team to win all three mentioned cups one after another between 2008 and 2010 causing them to be rated as the best South American team of 2008 and 2009.
+Additionally, Liga de Quito was the runner-up at the 2008 FIFA Club World Cup.

 History

 Creation and early years (1918–1954)

-Liga de Quito's roots lie in a semi-pro sports team based out of the Central University of Ecuador on October 23, 1918, headed by Dr. César Jácome Moscoso.
-Under the leadership of Dr. Bolívar León, the club was officially founded on January 11, 1930.
+Liga de Quito's roots lie in a semi-pro sports team based out of the Central University of Ecuador on 23 October 1918, headed by Dr. César Jácome Moscoso.
+Under the leadership of Dr. Bolívar León, the club was officially founded on 11 January 1930.
 In the early days, Liga participated in a variety of disciplines, including football, basketball, athletics, boxing, baseball, swimming, ping-pong, and chess.
 The club's initial budget was about 500 sucres.
 The first team's players were students from the university, and had to pay for their own uniforms, medicines, and expenses.
 Dr. León designed the first uniform, placing its crest, a white "U" on an inverted red and blue triangle, on a white shirt, honoring the team's beginnings at the university.
 Amongst Liga's first players were Carlos Andrade Marín, Oswaldo Mosquera, Alfonso Cevallos, Alfonso Troya and "El Mono" Icaza.

 In 1932, Liga won their first football title at an amateur Pichincha tournament; there was no national amateur league at the time.
 Five teams participated: Liga, Gladiador, Gimnástico, Atlético, and Cleveland.
 Liga won all their games, and in the final match, played at the Estadio El Ejido, defeated Gladiador by a score of 4–0.
 Playing for Liga were Jorge Zapater, Eduardo Flores, Alfonso Cevallos, César González, Jorge Vallarino, Jorge Naranjo, Bolívar "Ñato" León, Alejandro Dávalos, Humberto Yáñez, Humberto Freire, and Ernesto García, with Bolívar León as coach.
 Liga would also win amateur titles in 1952 and 1953, before the league turned professional the following year.